-While the free Swagger UI approach works, you’ll run into several problems:
+While the open-source Swagger UI approach works, you’ll run into several problems:

 When you’re working on REST API documentation, you need tools that are specifically designed for REST APIs — tools that allow you to create, share, collaborate, version, test, and publish the documentation in ways that don’t require extensive customization or time.